eclifford/cuked/README.md

 #### path

-The path to your local `CucumberJS` features directory as well as `cuked.js` configuration.
+The path to your local `CucumberJS` features directory.

 - **command**: `--path`
 - **default**: `./features`